 Employers wanting to hire non-UK national workers after 1 January 2021 will need to hold a sponsorship licence.
-With new routes expected to open as early as this autumn to allow workers to come to the UK under the new regime, it makes sense for UK employers to apply as soon as possible for their licence to avoid disruption to operations and their recruitment pipeline.
+With new routes already opening to allow workers to come to the UK under the new regime, it makes sense for UK employers to apply as soon as possible for their licence to avoid disruption to operations and their recruitment pipeline.

 Visitors will in most cases be able to come to the UK for up to six months without a visa, but will not have the right to work.
 Those who come to the UK as a visitor will need to leave the country before making an application for another route.